-Malfunctioning protein a cause of Alzheimer's plaquesJune 30th, 2011 by Deborah Braconnier in Medical research /
+Malfunctioning protein a cause of Alzheimer's plaquesJune 30, 2011 by Deborah Braconnier in Medicine & Health / Medical research

 (Medical Xpress) -- In a new study published in Science Translational Medicine, scientists from the Washington University School of Medicine in St Louis reveal their discovery of a protein made by an Alzheimers gene that hinders the brains ability to remove the key ingredient in the amyloid plaques that are a signature of the disease.

 Apolopoprotein E, or APOE, can be found in three forms known as E2, E3 and E4 and previous studies have shown that APOE E4 greatly increased the risk of Alzheimers as well as lowered the age of onset by 10 to 15 years.
 Lead researcher Dr. David Holtzman says, We knew that APOE was linked with amyloid beta accumulation and suspected that APOE E4 might slow amyloid-beta clearance.
 This study directly shows that this is particularly true for APOE E4.

 Researchers began by looking at the APOE genes in almost 300 healthy individuals.
 They looked at the cerebrospinal fluid and brain scans to evaluate how much amyloid plaque was found in each of the participants brains.
 They discovered that those participants who had one or multiple copies of APOE E4 had a higher chance of having plaque deposition.